Solar Panel Grants Scotland: What's Real in 2026

 The Home Energy Scotland Grant and Loan is the Scottish Government's flagship programme, funded centrally and delivered by Energy Saving Trust.
 It is the scheme most people mean when they talk about home energy Scotland solar funding.
 It combines cashback grants for certain measures with an interest-free loan to spread the remaining cost.

-The practical takeaway: if you are a typical owner-occupier wanting standard rooftop panels, do not assume a large cashback grant is waiting for you.
-An interest-free loan may be available to help with eligible measures, and that finance is genuinely valuable, but it is money you repay.
+The practical takeaway: if you are a typical owner-occupier wanting standalone rooftop panels with no accompanying heating measure, there is currently no Home Energy Scotland funding for that on its own.
+If you are also installing a qualifying heat pump or storage heaters, solar can come in as part of the package, with a small cashback grant and an interest-free loan to spread the cost - and that finance is genuinely valuable, but the loan portion is money you repay.
 Amounts, eligible technologies and the exact grant-versus-loan split change from time to time, so confirm the current position with Home Energy Scotland before budgeting around any figure.

 Warmer Homes Scotland and "free solar panels Scotland"

-Warmer Homes Scotland is the Scottish Government's scheme for lower-income and vulnerable households, delivered by Warmworks.
+Warmer Homes Scotland is the Scottish Government's national fuel poverty scheme for lower-income and vulnerable households, delivered by Warmworks (source).
 It can be worth a substantial package - often described as support worth around £10,000 or more - but it is means-tested and survey-led, and it focuses mainly on insulation and heating rather than solar.
 Some renewables can feature in a recommended package, but solar PV is not a guaranteed standard measure, so do not count on it.

 This matters because phrases like free solar panels Scotland are widely used in advertising and rarely tell the whole story.
 "Free" solar in Scotland realistically means fully funded panels through a benefits-linked scheme, where you qualify on income or benefits grounds and the installer is paid via the scheme - not a no-strings giveaway for everyone.
 To be eligible for Warmer Homes Scotland you generally need to own or privately rent your main home, live in a property with low energy efficiency, and have someone in the household on qualifying benefits or meeting age or health criteria.
 Our guide to free solar panel grants for low-income households explains how these means-tested routes work in practice.